MyIntervals/PHP-CSS-Parser/README.md

 ## Misc

 * Legacy Support: The latest pre-PSR-0 version of this project can be checked with the `0.9.0` tag.
-* Running Tests: To run all unit tests for this project, have `phpunit` installed and run `phpunit .`.
+* Running Tests: To run all unit tests for this project, run `composer install` to install phpunit and use `./vendor/phpunit/phpunit/phpunit`.

 ## License